 How Inquiry Creates a More Effective Simple Circuits Activity

 The next day, Mr. Frank talked to Ms. Sneed during lunch.
-“At first, I admit that I thought this activity might be too easy for my kids,” he said.
+“At first, I admit that I thought this open and closed circuit lesson plan might be too easy for my kids,” he said.
 “But as they built the circuit, I saw that you were right.
 This little lab gave them necessary experience using bulb holders, battery holders, and wires.
 Furthermore, the simple concepts filled a gap between early understanding and the next step.”

 Ms. Sneed looked intently at Mr. Frank.
 “It’s so easy to skip ahead,” she said.
 “But moving kids slowly with effective science teaching strategies makes a lot of difference.
-Are you ready to plan an activity for insulators and conductors after school?”
+Are you ready to plan an activity for conductors and insulators after school?”

 Mr. Frank nodded.
 “Sure am.
 So many teachers around here just follow the textbook,” he said.
-“But I’m glad we take the time to use hands-on activities.
-It only required a little more effort, but it made me enjoy teaching much, much more.”
+“But I’m glad we take the time to use hands-on physical science activities.
+It only required a little more effort, but it made me enjoy teaching simple circuits much more.”